 Invoked by Bedman in Guilty GearXrd.
 He kills a Magehound puppy that Ramlethal befriended and then provides her with a replacement puppy.
 When this new puppy doesn't bite her finger affectionately like the old one did, he explains that the old one is truly gone forever and cannot simply be replaced.
 Although this is understandably a heart-rending experience for her, this succeeds in teaching Ramlethal about the value of life and leads to her eventual Heel–Face Turn.

-Somewhat tragically in Fallout 4, from what little we see of Nora before she goes into Vault 111 with her husband and is cryogenically frozen only to be murdered by Kellogg, she has an awful lot in common with Piper.
+Somewhat tragically, from what little we see of Nora before she goes into Vault 111 with her husband and is cryogenically frozen only to be murdered by Kellogg, she has an awful lot in common with Piper.
 Dark, elegant hairstyle?
 Check.
 Solving her problems with a quick wit?
 Check.
 Encouraging and coddling a partner who tries to help others and making witty remarks about Jerkasses?
 Check.

 At the end of the game it's revealed that Shaun, the protagonist's son, is actually "Father", the Big Bad of the game.
 He was released from cryostasis many decades before the player character, brainwashed by the Institute at a young age, and eventually became their leader.
 Now he is an old man, dying of cancer, and even if the player chooses to side with him and become his successor, they have no more than a few months together.
 However, he had a synth version of himself as a child made, which he leaves to the protagonist as a gift.
 The synth does not seem to be aware of what he is and genuinely believes himself to be the protagonist's son, and if you choose to adopt him, the player will respond in kind.